 Thanks for the question!
 This is one of the most common coffee myths we hear from people getting into drinking better coffee.
 You don't want to keep coffee beans in a freezer because moisture damages and prematurely rots coffee beans.
 We'd recommend buying freshly roasted coffee and storing it in a cool and dry spot in your kitchen.
 For optimal taste, you should brew your coffee within 2-3 weeks of its roast date.
 Storing coffee in a freezer will not prevent the coffee from going bad.
 Check out our blog post for more Coffee Storage dos and don'ts

 Please don't.
 When I was younger, I used to keep my pre-ground Dunkin Donuts coffee in the freezer.
 That was lifetimes ago!
 Keep your coffee dry, sealed, and away from sunlight, air, and moisture.

-over 1 year ago by Brian Ford
+almost 2 years ago by Brian Ford

 almost 2 years ago by Melinda Macaluso